 One of the biggest features introduced to Pokémon Sword and Shield’s Crown Tundra expansion is Dynamax Adventures.
-This is a gauntlet found in the Max Lair where you and three others, AI or real people online, navigate your way through a handful of opposing Dynamax Pokémon to reach a legendary Pokémon at the end.
-Some of these are the best Crown Tundra Pokémon you can get your hands on.
+This is a gauntlet found in the Max Lair where you and three others, either AI or real people online, navigate your way through a handful of opposing Dynamax Pokémon to reach a legendary Pokémon at the end.
+Plus, you can even earn some of the strongest Pokémon here.

 The catch?
 You don’t use your own team.
 Instead, everyone uses a rented Pokémon to begin their adventure with.
 Once everyone has drafted a Pokémon from a limited selection, they will go through the dungeon.
 Nobody is stuck with the same choice throughout, as you have the option to catch every Dynamax encounter you face.
+Nevertheless, earning the best Crown Tundra Pokémon won’t be easy.
+Check out our handy Pokémon type chart to have the best chances of success.

-How do dynamax adventures work?
+How do Dynamax Adventures work?

 In Dynamax Adventures, you and three other players (either AI or real-life players) work together to make your way through three Dynamax encounters, before reaching the legendary Pokémon at the end.